psychemedia/pentrich-uprising/histories/24_horsfall_shooting.md

 https://britishnewspaperarchive.co.uk/viewer/bl/0000348/18120507/025/0007
 Taunton Courier and Western Advertiser - Thursday 07 May 1812

-A reward of 2000l. is offered in this Gazette, for the discovery of the four villains by one or more of whom Mr, Willliam Horsfall, cloth-merchant, of Marsden, near Huddersfield, was shot at, returning from Huddersfield market, on the 28th April who, were seen lurking behind a wall in the plantation of Joseph Radcliffe, esq. on Crosland.
+A reward of 2000l. is offered in this Gazette, for the discovery of the four villains by one or more of whom Mr, William Horsfall, cloth-merchant, of Marsden, near Huddersfield, was shot at, returning from Huddersfield market, on the 28th April who, were seen lurking behind a wall in the plantation of Joseph Radcliffe, esq. on Crosland.
 Moor, and four slugs entered his body, since which the said Mr. Horsfall has died of the wounds he received; and also a reward of 600 guineas for the apprehension of both or either of those two men, who on Monday evening the 27th of April last, shot Mr. William Trentham through the breast, with a horse pistol, at his own door in Nottingham.

 ```